Knowledge Transfer from High-Resource to Low-Resource Programming Languages for Code LLMs: Evaluation

 We compute the mean overall score for the base model and \system{} model over the 35 HumanEval problems.
 We find that the base model achieves a style score of $89.5\%$ and the fine-tuned model $85.2\%$.
 In other words, the mean grade for a base model program is $13.4/15$ while for a fine-tuned model it is $12.8/15$.
 Thus fine-tuning leads to a slight decrease in our Racket style score.

 We inspect the 17 programs that scored higher for the base model than the fine-tuned model.
 We find that the fine-tuned model is more likely to use nested \emph{if} expressions in these programs, as well as performing iteration where recursion is available.
-Conversely, we inspect the eight programs that scored higher in the \system{} model and found that the base model is more likely to use direct recursion with \emph{car/cdr} while the fine-tuned model uses Racket list abstractions. \cref{fig:mean-qual-eval} shows the breakdown of the kinds of deductions assigned per problem to each model, where deductions are averaged among graders.
+Conversely, we inspect the eight programs that scored higher in the \system{} model and find that the base model is more likely to use direct recursion with \emph{car/cdr} while the fine-tuned model uses Racket list abstractions. \cref{fig:mean-qual-eval} shows the breakdown of the kinds of deductions assigned per problem to each model, where deductions are averaged among graders. \Cref{base-model-better} shows a graded pair where the base model scores better on coding style than the fine-tuned model, and \ifappendix \cref{fine-tuned-model-better} \else the supplementary material \fi shows a graded pair where the converse is true: the fine-tuned model produces a cleaner solution than the base model.
+Coding style aside, in both cases the lower quality solution is much more verbose than necessary.

 The results of our evaluation are consistent with how we generated our training data from Python code.
 Overall, although \emph{fine-tuning slightly decreases the model's ability to generate idiomatic Racket code, it also significantly increases its ability to generate correct Racket code} as we showed earlier.
-Moreover, \emph{both models perform well on the Racket style rubric}, which suggest that the tradeoff is minimal.
+Moreover, \emph{both models perform well on the Racket style rubric}, which suggests that the trade-off is minimal.